Call Us Now

 Services provided at rehabs abroad can include a wide range of offerings such as access to different types of individual and group therapies and holistic wellness practices such as yoga, meditation, fitness training, or massage.
 Some rehab clinics will also offer access to advanced technologies like transcranial magnetic stimulation (TMS), a gentle treatment for depression that is effective at relieving symptoms of depression for those who have not responded well to medication.

-If you are traveling for drug rehab, you’ll also want to note options for medical treatment, such as onsite detox.
+If you are travelling for drug rehab, you’ll also want to note options for medical treatment, such as onsite detox.
 This allows you to safely detox at the treatment centre under medical supervision, with staff nearby to make sure you are comfortable and supported during this first stage of treatment.

 Whatever you imagine as the perfect treatment experience can probably be found, but it might not be found close to home.